Skip to content

 Local Models & LM Studio

-CRP works with any local LLM — no API keys, no cloud, no cost.
-This guide covers setting up local models with LM Studio, Ollama, llama.cpp, and vLLM.
+Run CRP entirely on your own hardware - no API keys, no cloud egress, no per-token costs.
+This guide covers LM Studio, Ollama, llama.cpp, and vLLM.

 LM Studio provides a GUI for downloading and running local models.
 CRP's own benchmarks were run on LM Studio.